elcorto/imagecluster/README.rst

 feature-detection task which relies on the ability to recognize *objects* within a scene, regardless of other scene parameters (like view angle, color, light, ...).
-It turns out that we need Neural Networks (you know: Tensor Flow etc) and some real machine learning for the generation of better feature vectors, e.g. a feature vector that always encodes the information "my kitchen".
+It turns out that we need Neural Networks (you know: Tensor Flow etc) and some real machine learning for the generation of better *feature vectors*, e.g. a feature vector that always encodes the information "my kitchen" -- similar to DNNs which learn features automatically.
 The simple image hashing done here is rather limited in that respect.
 It only does a very pedestrian smoothing / low-pass filtering to reduce the noise and extract the "important" parts of the image.
 But this helps to find duplicates and almost-duplicates in a collection of photos.
 And we learn how to do clustering with scipy!

+Note that we do not want to do the clustering with an NN, only the feature vector generation.
+The clustering shall be done in a classical fashion as used here (hierarchical/agglomerative clustering).

 image fingerprints: simple and fast